freeformpdx/pollard/devnotes.md

 		the spotty info from echonest

+## 10/18
+Ended up doing shitty loop over results from Echonest, building 7digital release API requests, then dispatching them and building flattened JSON of display info.
+This is POC finished for now.

+- 00 do add song from search results action
 - 00 do mark song played cmpnt
 - 00 do mark song played rdxr
 - 00 do deletesong cmpnt